Video Ports on Your Trading Computer: What’s the Difference?

 If you get in a situation where your input and output ports are incompatible, look for adapters that let you connect different port types.
 They can be especially handy when running multiple monitors from a laptop.

-Knowing even a little bit about technical topics like connector types can make a big difference when swapping out monitors or buying a new trading computer.
+Knowing even a little bit about technical topics like video port types can make a big difference when swapping out monitors or buying a new trading computer.
 Being able to make informed decisions is always a good thing for your trading business.

-There are more trading computer tips like this in our buyer’s guide.
+There are more trading computer tips like this in our EZ Trading Computers buyer’s guide.
 Check out our “How To Buy a Trading Computer” e-book.

 Remember, we are here to help with all your technology-related questions.
-If you think of additional questions about computer hardware or other questions, give me a call.
+If you have additional questions about computer hardware or other questions, give me a call.
 My team and I are here to help.
 We’re happy to answer any of your questions about trading computers via phone: 800-387-5250.